 On a Personal Note

 We all get stressed out at some point.
 It’s inevitable and part of life.
-However, there are a few things you can do to help relieve stress, as well as stop it from coming in the first place.
+However, there are a few things you can do to help manage stress, as well as stop it from coming in the first place.
 I recommend the following for stress relief:

 - Exercise Daily